orr-levinger/zets-github-stars/README.md

     - **Required**: Yes

 ### Creating a Secured Variable in AWS
-Create a secured variable in your AWS account called `zets-github-token` with your GitHub API token.
+Create a secured variable in your AWS account called `zets-github-token` with your GitHub API token (In the same region as the stack).

 1. Navigate to the AWS Management Console.
 2. Go to the service that manages your secured variables (e.g., AWS SSM).